jens-duttke/GarminStepsToGoal/STORE.md

 ￭ Instead of the data field, only the "IQ" icon is displayed.

-A few Garmin watches have problems with custom data fields on the first page.
+Some Garmin watches occasionally have problems with custom data fields on the first page.
 Moving it to a different page than the first should solve the issue.

 ￭ After reaching the step goal, the number of steps becomes much smaller.